Water Conservation in Salt Lake County

 While Salt Lake County has already taken many conservation steps, we intend to do more in response to worsening drought conditions in our ever-changing environment.

-Salt Lake County will cut a minimum of 5% of its water use, saving approximately 43,324,909 gallons of water through the heaviest use months of May-October in 2021.
+Salt Lake County had a goal of reducing its water use by 5% in 2021.
+Salt Lake County operations cut 13% of its water use through the heaviest use months of May-October in 2021.

 Challenge to Residents